A1dricAP/Social/Readme.md

 # Social App

+if the website doesn't seem to work, restart the server.

 ## Django framework and React

 This app is a social media categorised one.
 The main purpose is to learn Django framework.